bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

         - script:
             title: Second step

-When you run `bitrise run test`, the Bitrise CLI will run the two script steps one by one, starting with the `First step` and then with the `Second step`.
+When you run `bitrise run test`, the Bitrise CLI will run the two script steps one by one, starting with the `First step` and then continuing with the `Second step`.

 {% include message_box.html type="info" title="Build steps" content=" To learn more about Build Steps, check out the [Steps in YAML](/bitrise-cli/steps/) guide." %}